Moving toward a healthier community

-Supporting you before, during and after the COVID-19 pandemic
+Helping you stay healthy and adjust throughout the COVID-19 pandemic

 What's happening now

-- We continue to offer no-cost COVID-19 testing and in-network inpatient care related to the diagnosis of COVID-19 when prescribed by your doctor.
-That way, you can focus on your health, instead of worrying about copays and deductibles.
+- We continue to offer no-cost COVID-19 testing related to the diagnosis of COVID-19 when ordered by your health care provider.

-- We are paying health care providers the same amount for seeing you in an office setting or a virtual visit through June 30, 2021.
+- We are paying health care providers the same amount for seeing you in an office setting or a virtual visit.

 Your questions, answered

 We've also put together the following information to answer questions you might have.
 If you need more help, please don't hesitate to call us at the number on the back of your Wellmark ID card.
 You can access your plan information, like coverage and claims, anytime.
 Just log in to myWellmark.

 COVID-19 vaccines that have received Emergency Use Authorization (EUA) or been approved by the FDA External Link, will be covered at no cost share through the Cares Act.

 Once a vaccine is authorized or approved by the FDA and receives an Advisory Committee on Immunization Practices (ACIP) recommendation on its vaccination index, it will be covered as a preventive service through the Affordable Care Act (ACA) Preventive services benefit.

 The COVID-19 vaccines currently available were proven to be highly effective across diverse races and genders.
 So, across the U.S., every family and neighborhood can expect the same effectiveness and protection.